Isuma: Reception

 In the 1990s, films were shown locally and then broadcast across the Arctic on Television Northern Canada (TVNC), and Aboriginal People's Television Network (APT), which began in 1999 and broadcast the series as part of its original programming shown across all parts of Canada.
 Eventually, the individual films, as well as the Nunavut series, achieved worldwide recognition and acclaim, winning awards in Canada, France, Peru, the United States, Spain, Taiwan, and Japan.

-In January 2021, Isuma released Uvugat TV, Canada's first national Inuktut television channel, and is currently available across Canada.
+In January 2021, Isuma launched Uvagut TV, Canada's first national Inuktut television channel, and is currently available across Canada.

-The collective platform for Isuma currently carries over 6000 videos in more than 80 different languages, on 800+ user-controlled channels, representing cultures and media organizations from Canada, U.S.A., Greenland, Norway, Sweden, Russia, Australia, New Zealand and all over Latin America.
+The collective platform for Isuma currently carries over 6,000 videos in more than 80 different languages, on 800+ user-controlled channels, representing cultures and media organizations from Canada, U.S.A., Greenland, Norway, Sweden, Russia, Australia, New Zealand and all over Latin America.
 Users register and open their own platforms and upload their own content.
 This way, Isuma notes, people can use their media to recover language and traditional indigenous strengths and transform them into contemporary strengths.

 As Canada's first Inuit independent production company, Isuma's mission claims to create a distinctive Inuit style of community-based filmmaking that preserves and enhances Inuit culture, creates needed employment, and offers a uniquely Inuit point of view to the global media audience.

 Isuma's goal is to delight other Inuit, and to connect with a global media audience.
 Isuma's videos, films, and Internet projects demonstrate how a community can appropriate communication tools to serve their own cultural, aesthetic, and linguistic purposes of Inuit culture.
 These audiovisual representations also enable Canadians to connect more directly with the images and their Inuit creators, and to establish a distinct and authentic Inuit voice within a global media discourse.